 Plants that burn coal to generate electricity (the Netherlands has three) or make steel (one: Tata) don’t pay tax over the stuff even though coal is the dirtiest of fossil fuels.

-So these two tax changes are justified, but they are not offset by cuts in, say, corporate tax.
-The government is using the revenue to pay for higher interest rates.
+So these tax changes are justified, but they are not offset by cuts in, say, corporate tax.
+The government is using the revenue to pay for higher interest rates on its debts.

 Next: regulation.
 The Netherlands will mandate the blending of biofuels in gasoline and recycled- and biomaterials in new plastics (at least 25 percent by 2027).

 New solar parks will be required to install batteries that can store power generated during the day for use in the evening.